prestodb/presto/presto-docs/src/main/sphinx/language/types.rst

 Presto currently supports a limited set of data types.
 These types can be used with the standard ``CAST`` operator.

+Note that types parameterized by integers, such as VARCHAR(n) are NOT yet supported.

 BOOLEAN
 -------